-At the Project Blue site, the Confining Zone is at a depth of approximately -2,800 ft (TVDSS) and averages 800 ft thick across the AoR (Figures A.1 and A.6 in Appendix A).
-The Buckner Anhydrite, a thick, regionally extensive evaporite (Figure A.4 and A.9 in Appendix A) and will act as lower confining unit for isolation of the sequestration complex.
+At the Project Blue site, the Confining Zone is at a depth of approximately -2,800 ft (TVDSS) and ranges between 700 ft (northeast) to 1,000 feet (southwest) thick across the AoR (Figures A.1 and A.6 in Appendix A).
+The Buckner Anhydrite, a thick, regionally extensive evaporite (Figure A.4 and A.9 in Appendix A) is approximately 125 ft thick directly below the Cotton Valley Formation and will act as lower confining unit for isolation of the sequestration complex from the deeper production interval of the Smackover.